 Commercial Umbrella/Excess Liability Insurance

 The Commercial Umbrella/Excess Policy is designed to protect against catastrophic losses.
 It is usually written as a specified limit that sits over other primary liability policies, for example, the business auto policy, the commercial general liability policy and employers liability coverage.
 The Umbrella/Excess policy serves three purposes: it provides excess limits when underlying liability policies have been exhausted by the payment of claims; it drops down and picks up where underlying policies leave off when the aggregate limit of an underlying policy is exhausted; and it can provide coverage for some claims that are not covered by underlying policies.

-Important things that you need to know about Commercial Umbrella/Excess Liability:
+What you need to know about Commercial Umbrella/Excess Liability:

-- There are very few true umbrella policies left in the current insurance marketplace.
+There are very few true umbrella policies left in the current insurance marketplace.
 A true umbrella policy would provide broader coverage than what is found in the underlying policies and would become primary when underlying aggregates are exhausted.

-- Most policies today are called, Follow Form Excess Policies.
+Most policies today are called, Follow Form Excess Policies.
 This means that the excess policy follows the exact terms that are written into the underlying policies.
 The policies are generally excess over the commercial general liability, commercial auto policy and the employers liability section of the workers compensation policy.

-- Your umbrella/excess policy has nothing to do with your property policy.
+Your umbrella/excess policy has nothing to do with your property policy.
 Underinsuring your property exposure will never be picked up by an umbrella/excess policy.

-- The self-insured retention is not necessarily a deductible.
+The self-insured retention is not necessarily a deductible.
 The self insured retention is the amount that the insured is responsible for but only applies in certain loss situations.
 It comes into play when a claim is not covered by an underlying policy but is payable under the excess policy.

 Swingle, Collins & Associates specializes in Commercial Umbrella Insurance coverage in Dallas, Southlake, Westlake, Plano, Coppell, Irving, Argyle and the surrounding areas.
 The descriptions of Commercial Umbrella Insurance coverage listed on this website are brief and subject to the provisions, limitations, and exclusions that can only be expressed in your policy and related endorsements.
 For additional information of how Swingle, Collins & Associates can assist in meeting your coverage needs please contact your dedicated risk manager to discuss the benefits and services of commercial inland marine insurance coverage.